 Date stamp now on the front gasket.
 The HJ date code could indicate August 1952.
 RIC cone stamp.

 04LL could be translated as 4th November 1954.
 Date stamp on the front gasket of the speaker, notice the circular quality control stamp is still on the rim of the frame.
 Rola label.

 A very similar speaker to the previous one with Rola label.
 The date stamp 13GM could be translated as 13th July 1955.
 This speaker also has a RIC1 cone.

-Here we have a B025 from 11th April 1962, now with the Celestion logo on the label instead of Rola.
+Here we have a Celestion B025 from 11th April 1962.
 Both the date stamp and the circular quality control stamp are on the front gasket.
 Large slot head bolts in the back of the magnet.

-A model B025 dated July 1965, also with the pulsonic H1777 stamped cone.
+A Celestion B025 dated July 1965, also with the pulsonic H1777 stamped cone.
 The most recent B025 speaker I have seen and possibly one of the last ones to be made.